 The Company and its principal domestic subsidiaries maintain a \$125.0 million revolving credit facility with a syndicate of banks led by BankBoston, N.A. (the "Credit Facility").
 The Company may use borrowings under the Credit Facility for acquisitions, capital expenditures, working capital and general corporate purposes, subject to certain restrictions.
 The Credit Facility expires on June 9, 2000 unless extended until no later than June 9, 2002 as provided in the Credit Facility.
 Interest on amounts outstanding under the Credit Facility bear interest at a rate per annum equal to the prime rate, as announced by BankBoston, N.A., or at the Company's option, LIBOR plus the applicable LIBOR margin, currently 1.00%.
 The Credit Facility is secured by a pledge of the stock of the Company's principal domestic subsidiaries as well as a portion of the stock of Sintel.
-At December 31, 1997, borrowings under this facility totaled \$83.0 million.
+At March 31, 1998, borrowings under this facility totaled \$million.
 The Company used a portion of the proceeds of the Offering to repay all outstanding borrowings under the Credit Facility, as a result of which approximately \$121.5 million of borrowings were available under the Credit Facility.

-The Credit Facility contains certain covenants which, among other things, restrict the payment of dividends, limit the Company's ability to incur additional debt, create liens, dispose of assets, merge or consolidate with another entity or make other investments or acquisitions, and provide that the Company must maintain minimum amounts of stockholders' equity and financial ratio coverages requires, among other things, ratios at the end of each fiscal quarter of debt to earnings, earnings to interest expense and accounts receivable to trade payables.
+The Credit Facility contains certain covenants which, among other things, restrict the payment of dividends, limit the Company's ability to incur additional debt, create liens, dispose of assets, merge or consolidate with another entity or make other investments or acquisitions, and provide that the Company must maintain minimum amounts of stockholders' equity and financial ratio coverages requiring, among other things, ratios at the end of each fiscal quarter of debt to earnings of not greater than 2.50 or 3.00:1 (depending upon the type of debt), earnings to interest expense of not less than 4.00:1 and accounts receivable to trade payables of not less than 1.40:1.